What is RSV?

-The respiratory syncytial virus (RSV) runs rampant late fall to early spring, and can be incredibly scary as a parent witnessing their infant struggle to breathe.
+The respiratory syncytial virus (RSV) runs rampant late fall to early spring.
 For most, RSV shows mild cold-like symptoms of cough and runny nose.
-Unfortunately for those under one year of age, RSV is the culprit and most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs).
+Unfortunately, for those under one year of age, RSV is the culprit and most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs).
 RSV invades mucosal surfaces of the nose, mouth, and the lungs.
-And if you’ve ever witnessed an infant struggle to breathe, you know it can be a feeling of constant intense anxiety.
+And if you’ve ever witnessed an infant struggle to breathe, you know it can be a feeling of intense anxiety.

 RSV can spread when an infected person coughs or sneezes.
 You can get infected if you get droplets from the cough or sneeze in your eyes, nose, or mouth, or if you touch a surface that has the virus on it, like a doorknob, and then touch your face before washing your hands.
 Additionally, it can spread through direct contact with the virus, like kissing the face of a child with RSV.